QuantConnect/lean-cli/README.md

 ### `lean report`

-Generate a report of a backtest.
+Create a report of a backtest.

 ```
 Usage: lean report [OPTIONS]

-  Generate a report of a backtest.
+  Create a report of a backtest.

-  This runs the LEAN Report Creator in Docker to generate a polished, professional-grade report of a backtest.
+  This runs the LEAN Report Creator in Docker to create a polished, professional-grade report of a backtest.

   The name, description, and version are optional and will be blank if not given.